Azure-Samples/summarization-openai-csharp-prompty/README.md

 ## 3. Running Locally

-First, you will need to navegate in the console to our folder in ContosoChat, use the following  ``cd .src\SummarizationAPI\``.
+First, you will need to navegate in the console to our folder in Summarization, use the following  ``cd .src\SummarizationAPI\``.

 After this, we need to restore our dotNet packages to build our solution, we can use ``dotnet restore``.
 To build our ``.dll`` from solution, use ``dotnet build``, it will report two dlls being created, the test and the main one.